 Ágnes graduated in finance in 2002 from Corvinus University of Budapest, and was awarded her summa cum laude PhD degree there in 2006 for her thesis on the systemic risk implications of the Hungarian interbank market.
 From 2005 to 2007, she was a Junior Fellow and later a Research Fellow with the Institute for Advanced Study at Collegium Budapest.

 Between 2004 and 2007, Ágnes worked on three distinct research projects related to financial networks at Magyar Nemzeti Bank, the central bank of Hungary.
+In 2005 and 2006 she acted as a consultant for the Information Technology Venture Capital Fund Management Co.
+Ltd, and screened business plans and evaluated 15 project companies.
 In 2011 Ágnes received a two-year post-doctoral fellowship financed by the AXA Research Fund.
-During that post-doctoral fellowship she investigated the role of socio-demographic and network topological characteristics of doctors in professional interactions between general practitioners and specialists.

 Corvinus University of Budapest, PhD in Business Administration